yann-yinn/nuxt-gustave/README.md

 #### Displaying our posts

-Actualy, Gustave JOBS is done here.
-You now have `posts.json` file that you can use from your components.
+You now have a `posts.json` file that you can use from your components.
 Below are a simple example of how it could be done, but from this point; it's really up to you.

 Display all posts : 📝 **pages/posts/index.vue**